jdbean/blog-mirror/_posts/2018-03-29-blogging-workflow.md

 *Serving the  site locally*

 I selected  one of the many beautiful open source Jekyll themes, made a few tweaks to the CSS and HTML to suit my preferences and configured my new site.
-Along with a web server to upload the site to, I had a great blogging platform all set up and ready to go in no time.
+Along with a web server to upload the site to, I had a great blogging platform set up and ready to go in no time.

 ## Git / GitLab

 Once I had the fundamentals of my site taken care of I started thinking about what I could do to make my blog and my blogging workflow as professional and flexible as possible.
 It was an obvious next step to manage my blogging workflow through a Git repository in order to gain the benefits afforded by a version control system (VCS).
+I develop new blog post drafts or site-wide changes in feature branches until they are ready to merge.

 In order to be able to work on the blog from multiple machines I decided to upload by local repository to a Git server.
 While something like GitHub would have worked well, I was already running a self-hosted GitLab server in my home lab which was a perfect fit for the job.
-GitLab is a really fantastic company which, in addition to a hosted service at [GitLab.com](https://gitlab.com) also offers enterprise and personal versions of its software for users to deploy on their own.
+GitLab is a really fantastic company which, in addition to a hosted service at [GitLab.com](https://gitlab.com), also offers enterprise and personal versions of its software for users to self-host.
-Along with simply serving as an always-on host for my Git repository GitLab has a ton of project management features that are useful for organizing my blogging.
+Along with simply serving as an always-on host for my Git repository, GitLab has a ton of project management features that are useful for organizing my blogging such as issue management and a wiki for documentation.

 ![GitLab secret variables screen](/assets/img/gitlab-blog-repo.png)